 Because of this, I will now have to ban all future contributions from your University and rip out your previous contributions, as they were obviously submitted in bad-faith with the intent to cause problems.

 The research paper they worked on was published back in February, 2021; around two months ago.
-In the paper, they disclose their approach and methods that they used to get the vulnerabilities inserted to the Linux kernel and other open source projects.
+In the paper, they disclose their approach and methods that they used to get the vulnerabilities inserted to the Linux kernel.

 Greg has sent another email in which he reverts most patches from the University of Minnesota from the Linux kernel, and puts some of them on hold.